bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 With core.async you can take what would have previously been very complex and turn it into something easily managed.
 Parallax?
-No problem no library neccessary.
+No problem and no library neccessary.
 Drawing progam?
 So much simpler.
 Story telling animations become absolutely straight forward.
 Did someone say Tetris?

 If you are new to Clojure/ClojureScript keep in mind that core.async is simply icing on a pretty sweet cake.